Types of Springs

 There are two types of main springs a non-coiled spring and a coiled spring.
 The non-coiled spring has been around forever.
 A great example of a non-coiled spring is a bow and arrow.
 A bow and arrow has been around to help with food and protection.
 This is one of the earliest spring technologies.
 Anytime a string is tightened to create a bounce, that can be considered a “spring”.

-In the 1300’s there was spring technology being used in chariots.
+In the 1300s there was spring technology being used in chariots.
 Chariots had a complex spring and suspension system built in, that helped give them more miles.

 The First Coiled Spring

-In the year 1857 the first ever steel coil spring was invented.
-It was used for chair seats.
+In the year 1857, the steel coil spring was officially invented and was often used in the construction of chair seats.